IqbalAprsyh/iqbal-techtest-govtech/README.md

 ```
 and then the Cypress GUI will open like this,

-### - Choose 'E2E Testing'
+- Choose 'E2E Testing'

 <img width="890" alt="image (3)" src="https://user-images.githubusercontent.com/125074291/219223669-8a6fc058-c0fe-4c59-ab4d-ac7d13efae33.png">

-- Then you can choose your desired browser
+- Choose your desired browser

 <img width="890" alt="image (4)" src="https://user-images.githubusercontent.com/125074291/219239135-e05973da-77f8-43e2-bd26-c2a77e8f72cb.png">

-### - Choose some of the test cases that you want to run
+- Choose some of the test cases that you want to run

 I made 2 types of test cases, the first for __API testing__ and the second for __Login testing__ on website https://www.saucedemo.com/.
 I created both of these types of test cases using Cypress

 <img width="959" alt="image (5)" src="https://user-images.githubusercontent.com/125074291/219224922-7eda2da6-e30c-43f4-a79b-416d502c1121.png">

-### - Click on the desired test case then Cypress will run the test
+- Click on the desired test case then Cypress will run the test

 <img width="960" alt="image (6)" src="https://user-images.githubusercontent.com/125074291/219225317-047e4f2e-d546-46ab-ae24-c49c2bc3f159.png">

-# > Run my test using Docker Container
+# Run my test using Docker Container

 ## Run Docker Image locally